fcavani/jiu-jitsu-graph/README.md

 I'm really don't want to simplify jiu-jitsu to some computational model, it's not possible, but it's fun to document some simple aspects of it.

-**This isn't a form of replacement to the normal train in a properly school with a good master.**
+**This isn't a form of replacement to the normal train at a properly school with a good master.**

 ## Warning